Thukyd/trade-republic-portfolio/README.md

+# **0.3 | TradeRepublic Portfolio**
-# 0.2 | TradeRepublic Portfolio - PDF Converter for Portfolio Performance & Investing.com
+# *PDF Converter for Portfolio Performance & Investing.com*
 # a) Description
 This tool should help to keep the overview of the transactions within TradeRepublic.
 In TR there is the possibility to export all orders as PDF.
 For testing purposes the import and export is currently only possible with G-Drive.
 Alternatives are on the todo list.

 ## Output A: Master Sheet
 The master sheet lists all previous transactions from the PDFs.

 ## Output B: Delta Sheet (dated)
 The delta sheet contains all new transactions that have been added since the script was last executed.
-These are intended to be imported into Portfolio Performance.
+These are intended to be imported into Portfolio Performance and Investing.com.

-# b) Setup
+## Scope
 *   optimized for Google Colab (https://colab.research.google.com/)
+*   export optimized for "Portfolio Performance" (https://www.portfolio-performance.info/) and "Investing.com" (https://de.investing.com/)
+*   For further information about the import at "Investing.com", see: https://www.investing-support.com/hc/en-us/articles/360000265217-Import-Portfolio-Holdings

+# b) Configuration
+## G-Drive Path
 *   TradeRepublic statements will be imported via GoogleDrive.
 All PDF files shoule be in a single folder.
-You need to configure the path to your G-Drive before usage (see: gdrive_path)
+You need to configure the path to your G-Drive before usage (see: "Configurations - to be defined by user")

-*   export .csv optimized for "Portfolio Performance" (https://www.portfolio-performance.info/)
+## Finnhub Token
+* If you want to add a ticker symbol to the sheets you need to have a Finnhub API token.
+You can register @ https://finnhub.io/ and have to paste your API key in the configs.
+* You can ignore this, if you don't want to register for a key.

 # c) Options to customize
 - for different data sources, see: https://colab.research.google.com/notebooks/io.ipynb